Catalyst training: “Inclusive communication”

 Talking about our differences helps us to acknowledge the diversity in our workplaces, and is therefore vital for building an inclusive organization.
 We can only be inclusive when we recognize our diversity.

-At the third of six webinars, collectively called “Leading for Equity and Inclusion”, nearly 50 CGIAR senior managers looked at ways to talk about difference and to overcome any barriers that might stand in the way of dialogue.
+At the third of five webinars, collectively called “Leading for Equity and Inclusion”, nearly 50 CGIAR senior managers looked at ways to talk about difference and to overcome any barriers that might stand in the way of dialogue.

 Some people may be uncomfortable with talking about difference, for example.
 They might find such discussions invasive or uncomfortable.
 They might not understand how such discussions are relevant to the workplace.
 CGIAR leaders have a vital role to play in facilitating those discussions, either spontaneously or through more structured discussions.
 But the benefits require leaders to work through the challenges.